MetOffice/CDDS/docs/tutorials/json_model_parameter.md

 Following information should be provided:

 `atmos_timestep`
-:   the atmosphere time step
+:   the atmosphere timestep.
+The timestep is often different for different model resolutions.

 `model_info`
-:   the model info of the grid.
+:   a simple description of the grid, e.g. `N96 grid`.
+It is interpolated into `grid attribute`.

 `nominal_resolution`
 :   the nominal resolution